MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 ### Mandatory parameter

 It's the same parameter as the one described in the [above section](#mandatory-parameter), and allows you to update whether the release should be considered mandatory or not.
 Pay attention that `--mandatory` and `--mandatory true` are equivalent, but the absence of this flag isn't equivalent to `--mandatory false`.
-Therefore, if the parameter is omitted, no change will be made to the value of the target release's mandatory property.
+If the parameter is omitted, no change will be made to the value of the target release's mandatory property.
 Set this parameter to `--mandatory false` to explicitly make a release optional.

 ### Description parameter